Events

 We worked with young people aged 7-12 between September and December 2021 to create a aound walk around Badock's Wood, a nature reserve in North Bristol.
 This was a partnership project with Mud Pie Explorers Forest School and Southmead Development Trust.

-This sound walk is free to access at any point, or you can join free guided walks led by us on:
+This sound walk is free to access at any point, and is a self-led experience.

-Meet outside entrance to the Greenway Centre, Doncaster Road, BS10 5PY
+Route starts outside the entrance to the Greenway Centre, Doncaster Road, BS10 5PY

 The audio uses a free sound walk app called Echoes, which requires no roaming data provided you have already downloaded the app and the audio walk before setting out.